elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 ## Adding the Sky and the Ground

-Now that we have an empty canvas to work with, let's add a sky and a ground for our video game world.
+Now that we have an empty canvas to work with, let's add a sky and a ground for our game world.
 Just like we did for our game window rectangle, we'll use two more `rect` elements to represent a beautiful blue sky and some green grass for the ground.

 Add the following code to see our game world start taking shape: